fewagner/cait/docs/source/installing.rst

     $ pip install -e .

 pip editable option, that includes changes right away.
-It is also possible to install directly from the git repository, for this there are many tutorials available, e.g. [this one](https://adamj.eu/tech/2019/03/11/pip-install-from-a-git-repository/).
+It is also possible to install directly from the git repository, for this there are many tutorials available, e.g. https://adamj.eu/tech/2019/03/11/pip-install-from-a-git-repository/.

 Wheel files (for contributors)
 ====================================